ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Learned further about css box model in detail and practiced somethings.
 I also practiced typing.

 **Thoughts**: It's reslly cool to learn about details of how these things work.
 There are so many variables and rules and that's both challenging and fun.

+### Day 12: August 16th

+**Today's progress**: practiced css.

+### Day 13: August 17th

+**Today's progress**: practiced styling a page with css. learned a tiny bit about flexbox.

+**Thoughts**: seems like i've forgotten the things that i've learned; or maybe it's just not that much and is just the very basic things and that's why i don't think of it that much.